-- Immediately hand the voter a copy of the "Notice to Voters" found in the Blue Table Display. - If the voter address is the same as it is in the E-Poll Book, issue the voter an Affidavit Ballot. - If the voter address is different, direct them to the Information Table to find out if they are in the correct poll site.
-If they are in the correct poll site, issue an Affidavit Ballot. - If the voter is not in the correct poll site, the Information Clerk will provide a referral slip to the correct poll site.
+- Immediately hand the voter a copy of the "Notice to Voters" found in the Blue Table Display. - If the voter address is the same as it is in the E-Poll Book, issue the voter an Affidavit Ballot. - If the voter address is different, use the Street Finder in the E-Poll Book to determine if the voter is in the correct location. - If the voter is in the correct location, click the "Update Address" button and enter the correct address information. - If the voter is not in the correct poll site, the Information Clerk will provide a referral slip to the correct poll site.
 If the voter comes back and insists on voting, issue an Affidavit Ballot. - If the voter refuses an Affidavit Ballot, offer them a Court Order Request.